puppetlabs/puppet-docs/source/puppet/5.5/puppet_strings.md

-To create complete, user-friendly module documentation, generate documentation with Puppet Strings.
+Get complete, user-friendly module documentation by generating module documentation with Puppet Strings.
+Strings combines code comments with source code to document classes, defined types, functions, and resource types and providers.

-Strings combines source code and code comments to document classes, defined types, functions, and resource types in HTML, JSON, and Markdown formats.
-Instead of manually writing and formatting long reference lists, add descriptive tags and comments along with the code for each element (class, defined type, function) of your module.
-Strings automatically extracts some information, such as data types and attribute defaults from the code, so you need to add minimal documentation comments.
+If you are a module author, add descriptive tags and comments with the code for each element (class, defined type, function) of your module.
+Strings automatically extracts some information from Puppet and Ruby code, such as data types and attribute defaults.
 Whenever you update code, update your documentation comments at the same time.

+Both module users and authors can generate module documentation with Strings.
+Even if the module contains no code comments, Strings generates minimal documentation based only on the information it can extract from the code.

 Strings outputs documentation as HTML, JSON, and Markdown.